erginisleyen/Roof-fall-hazard-detection/README.md

 The Python scripts for manuscript titled "Roof fall hazard detection with convolutional neural networks using transfer learning" by Ergin Isleyen

-This repository is a part of manuscript submission to Tunneling and Underground Space Technology Journal.
+This repository is a part of manuscript submission to Journal of Rock Mechanics and Geotechnical Engineering.

 ///"CNN_resnet_transfer-learning.py"///